behemot-biz/bokashi/README.md

 ## User stories

-User story: As a homeowner I want easy instructions on how to start using the compost method without spending lots of money.
+User story: As a homeowner I want easy instructions on how to start using the compost method without spending lots of money.<br>

-End user goal: After reading the step-by-step guide I feel confident to start turning my kitchen scrap into new nutrient rich soil.
+End user goal: After reading the step-by-step guide I feel confident to start turning my kitchen scrap into new nutrient rich soil<br>
 End business goal: The user actually gives the composting a try.
 <hr>
 to be continued...